whr812756608/quant-notes/Linear Regression/README.md

 **Effect**

+-   The variance of the errors is **not** constant across all levels of the independent variables.
 -   The OLS estimators and regression predictions based on them remains **unbiased** and consistent, but less precise (variance increase and smaller p-values)
 -   The OLS estimators are no longer the BLUE (Best Linear Unbiased Estimators) because they are no longer efficient, so the regression predictions will be inefficient too.
 - give too much weight to a small subset of the data (namely the subset where the error variance was largest) when estimating coefficients